 What Makes Bread Good for Birds?

 When choosing what ingredients to use to create a good sandwich to feed birds, it is important to consider which birds you will be feeding.
-If jays, woodpeckers and nuthatches are frequent backyard guests, opt for a sandwich with peanut butter and nuts.
+If jays, woodpeckers, and nuthatches are frequent guests at your feeders, opt for a sandwich with peanut butter and nuts.
 On the other hand, if orioles and warblers are the hungriest visitors, a sandwich with grape jelly and orange slices will be most popular.

 In addition to these items, other kitchen scraps that are suitable for birds could be included in unusual sandwich creations.